What Makes a Great Local Business Website in 2026

 7. Clear, Repeated Calls to Action

-The best sites use two types: a primary CTA (call or book) and a secondary CTA (get a quote, learn more).
-The primary should be a contrasting color button.
-The secondary should be a text link or outlined button.
+Use two types: a primary CTA (call or book) in a contrasting color button, and a secondary CTA (get a quote, learn more) as a text link.

-Walk through your website on your phone.
-Time how long it takes to load.
+Pull up your website on your phone.
+Time the load.
 Can you figure out what the business does in 3 seconds?
-Can you call with one tap?
-Can you find services, hours, and location without effort?
-Would you hire this business based solely on this website?
+Call with one tap?
+Find services, hours, location without effort?
+Would you hire this business based on this site alone?

-If the answer to any of these is no, Ted can fix it overnight.
+If any answer is no, Ted can fix it overnight.